santizelada/santizelada/README.md

 - 📫 How to reach me **santtyzelada@gmail.com**

-- ⚡ Fun fact :- Gym and Music🎵 are the reasons to live.
+- ⚡ Fun fact : Gym, Batman & Music🎵 are the reasons to live.

 <br>